Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: A vanishing result for torsion cohomology of Shimura varieties

+It remains to prove the last claim.
+The group $G_{b^\sharp}^\sharp$ is isomorphic to a Levi factor of a parabolic subgroup of $G^\sharp$, which is of the form

 where $H$ is a product of general linear groups and $G'$ is a general spinor or general unitary group over $K$ that splits over an unramified quadratic extension.
-So the first three assertions hold true with $G^\sharp$ replaced by $G_{b^\sharp}^\sharp$, and the desired claim follows from \cite[Lemma 4.18]{H-L24} and \cite[Proposition A.2]{Ham24}. \end{proof}
+The preceding three claims hold with $G^\sharp$ replaced by $G^\sharp_{b^\sharp}$, and the desired irreducibility follows from \cite[Lemma~4.21]{H-L24} and \cite[Proposition~A.2]{Ham24}. \end{proof}

 Next, we recall a perversity result, which will be a crucial ingredient in the proof of torsion vanishing result later.
 We impose the following global assumptions for future use: